simonlight/Bib/caption_generation.md

 The author proposed three sementaic info:

 1. retrieve text from image.
-The text is used as guiding info
+Retrieval-based guidance: generate a sentence, then feed back as guidance.

-2. using sementic embedding representation (intermediate result of the first method)
+2. using sementic embedding representation (emb-gLSTM): word is represented by embedding, with lower dimension.
+Input is the intermediate result of the first method

-3. the whole image
+3. Image as guidance (img-gLSTM): using the whole image as guidance

 **conclusion**: the second method is the best.
+Using image as the guidance is not the best result.